 For whom building a house in Germany makes sense

 Building a house is for sure not the right option for everyone.
 It takes a lot of energy and time.
-Be aware that you are able to invest the time and manage the project which will need a lot of your attention.
+Be mindful if you are able to invest the time needed.
 This is probably not compatible with a high-stress job.
 A cheap plot of land can often only be found in the countryside.
 Leaving the city should in this case be ok for you now and in the future.
 Furthermore you are less flexible with owning a house.
 It's more difficult to rent out compared with a flat.
-This is why you should plan to live in the house for at least 15 years.
-Otherwise it's often not worth the effort.